digital-raven/digital-woods/README.md

 than calling a legal firm over identity theft.
 This means Target could compromise our *whole life* if we presented ourselves in this way.

-The solution is to give a unique email and password to each and every person we do business with, but memorizing these is hard.
+The solution is to give a unique email and password to each provider we do business with, but memorizing these is hard.
 If we try that then we'll screw ourselves.
 Since computers are the worlds greatest filing cabinets we can use them to create an organization that handles that for us.

 Fortunately we can solve this problem using only one email provider and a